Final Surrender

 Final Surrender are an Indian Christian metal band, who play metalcore, folk metal and progressive metal music.
 They started making music together in 2007.
 They have released two studio albums, Empty Graves (2013), and Nothing But Void (2017) with Rottweiler Records.

 Background

 The band originated in Bangalore, Karnataka, India, where they formed in 2007.
 Their current members are vocalist, Joseph Samuel, guitarists, Sanjay Kumar and James Stephanes, bassist, Judah Sandhy, and drummer, Jared Sandhy.

 Music history

 The band are signed to Rottweiler Records.
-On 5 November 2013, they released the studio albumEmpty Graves.
+On 5 November 2013, they released the studio album Empty Graves.